 More than 20,000 human and 15,000 mouse genes are available in CMV promoter driven bicistronic (IRES) expression vectors.

-- Minimal affect on biological activities of target proteins when co-expressed with reporter/ assaying genes.
+- Minimal effect on biological activities of target proteins when co-expressed with reporter/ assaying genes.

 - Efficient co-transfection due to coordinated co-expression of two genes from a single expression vector.